Bhavya2396/ipl-market/PREDICTION_RULES.md

 ## Rules & Guidelines

 ### General Rules
-1. All predictions must be made before match start time
+1. All predictions must be made before 1 hour of match start time
-2. Once a match begins, prediction markets are automatically closed
+2. Users can only view and make predictions for matches scheduled for the current day
 3. Users can make one prediction per market per match
 4. Points are awarded only for correct predictions
 5. No points are deducted for incorrect predictions
-6. Users must be connected with their wallet to make predictions
+6. Users must be logged in with Google to make predictions
 7. Predictions cannot be modified after submission

 ### Market Availability
-1. Markets open 24 hours before scheduled match start
+1. Markets are only visible for matches scheduled for the current day
-2. Markets close automatically at match start time
+2. Markets close automatically 1 hour before match start time
 3. Results are updated within 30 minutes of match completion
 4. Markets may be cancelled in case of match abandonment